 This one pot sweet potato and chickpea curry is a really easy curry.
 It’s ideal for a weeknight meals because it only takes an hour to make and serve.

-Lady Lynne and I particularly love this chickpea curry recipe.
+My other half and I particularly love this chickpea curry recipe.
 When we’re approaching the end of the month and finances are tighter, it doesn’t cost the earth to make.